Bali vs Thailand: Which should be your next holiday destination?

 |Flights||$917 return (average paid by Australians in 2018)||$1,015 return (average paid by Australians in 2018)|

 |Hotels (3-star hotel)||From $41 per night (based on a stay on 1 November 2019 via Hotels Finder)||From $28 per night (based on a stay in Bangkok on 1 November 2019 via Hotels Finder)|

-Prices obtained on 25 March 2019.
+Prices (other than flights) obtained on 30 January 2020.
 Food and meal prices obtained from Numbeo.

 How do flights compare from Australia to Bali or Thailand?

 - Cost: As mentioned above, flights to Bali start lower than those to Thailand.
 The average cost paid by Australians to Indonesia is also cheaper ($917 return) than to Thailand ($1,015 return).

 - Airlines: A variety of budget and full-service airlines service both Bali and Thailand.
 Budget airlines that fly direct to Bali include Jetstar and AirAsia.
 Popular full-service airlines that fly to Bali are: Garuda Indonesia, Qantas and Virgin Australia.
 Flights can start from $99 out of Perth on carriers like Jetstar.
 Budget airlines that fly to Thailand include: Jetstar, AirAsia and Scoot Airways.
 Popular full-service airlines that fly to Thailand include: Qantas, Virgin Australia, Thai Airways and Singapore Airlines.